Dean of Students - Housing & Life Safety - Policies

 Candles, incense, and any other open-flame items (burned or unburned) are prohibited in student residences.
 Only one type of incense is allowed on campus in the residence halls.
 These incense are electric slow fragrance warmers that do not result in heat emission.
 This type of incense can be found in the College Bookstore.
 Be advised that in accordance with New York State Law, all candles, lit or unlit, will be confiscated and destroyed.

 Decorations and Tapestries

-Tapestries and posters may not be hung over the smoke detectors, heat detectors, overhead lights, or above the bed.
-Tapestries may not be draped from lofts or used as room partitions.
-Decorations must not cover more than 50% of the ceiling or wall space.
+Tapestries and posters may not be hung over the smoke detectors, heat detectors, fire sprinkler heads, alarm notification devices, overhead lights.
+Tapestries may not be hung on the ceiling above bedding or on wall space adjacent to bedding, draped from lofts or used as room partitions.
+Decorations must not cover more than 10% of each wall space.

 All residence hall entry doors must be locked and secure at all times.
 Propping doors for any reason is not permitted.

 It is the responsibility of all residents to maintain a healthy living space for both themselves and fellow students.
 Additionally, it is the expectation that all residential students practice proper hygiene.
 Students with excessive trash or garbage in their living space are creating both health and fire hazards and may be subject to student conduct violations as well as life safety fines.

 Evacuation compliance is mandatory for all students whenever fire alarms are activated, regardless of cause.
 Campus Safety and residence hall staff may check every room to ensure that all residents evacuate the building.

 Tampering with fire safety equipment, including fire doors, exit signs, fire extinguishers, smoke detectors, heat detectors, or fire alarms is prohibited.
 Fire safety equipment that is malfunctioning should be reported to Campus Safety immediately.
 Do not dismantle, remove, or attempt to repair any fire equipment.